Anaemia in Pregnancy

 The Importance of Health Education

 This is why health education also plays such an important role in preventing anaemia in pregnancy.
-Simple nutritional education about the consumption of iron-rich foods and iron and folate supplementation is recommended both pre-conceptually and antenatally so that women can play an active role in maintaining optimal health for themselves and their baby.
+Simple nutritional education about the consumption of iron-rich foods and iron and folate supplementation is recommended both pre-conceptually and antenatally so that patients can play an active role in maintaining optimal health for themselves and their baby.

 References